Are Internet Friendships On The Rise?

 - Look at what is right about what another person is saying.
 See if you can correct the situation.
 If you need to apologize, go ahead.
 It may feel horrible, but an apology can often help a relationship get back on the right track that benefits both of you.

 - Separate your emotions from reality.
 Everyone has feelings that surface intermittently.
-People often say things they don’t mean when they are in the middle of emotional upset.
+People often say things they don’t mean when they are in the middle of an emotional upset.
 Allow the person some time and space for them to deal with their emotions before you try to work things out.

 - Continue to appreciate and respect each other.
 Even though it may be difficult, focus on the positive aspects of the relationship.
 If you model appreciation, the other person will often follow in that same kind of manner.

 - Speak from your heart.
 As you try to unravel the difficulty, keep focused on what you and the other person care about most: the goals of the project, your faith in God, each other, the community, etc.

 - Don’t give up your principles.
 Don’t sacrifice what you believe in to make a relationship work.
 If you give up on your beliefs, you won’t be useful, and the relationship won’t work anyway, so the best thing to do is be honest, sincere, and use common sense in the way you talk to others.